InspiryThemes/realhomes-docs/docs/vacation-rentals-setup.md

 !!! info "About Vacation Rentals"

     Vacation Rentals functionality is introduced in RealHomes version {== **3.12.0** ==}.
 Make sure you have followed the [Installation](installation-and-activation.md) guide before following the steps given below .

+!!! warning "Important"

+    Activating Vacations Rental will disable some standard Real Estate features to fully provide you a full property rental portal experience.

 ### **Step 1.
 Install and Activate Vacation Rentals Plugin**
 First you need to install **RealHomes Vacation Rentals** plugin.
 Navigate to the **Dashboard > RealHomes > Plugins** and Look for **RealHomes Vacation Rentals** plugin and click on *Install Now* button.
 After plugin installation click on the **Activate** button.